guobinhit/design-pattern/README.md

 Implementing algorithms directly within the class that requires them is inflexible because it commits the class to particular algorithms and makes it impossible to change an algorithm later independently from (without having to change) the class.
 This stops the class from being reusable if other algorithms are required.
 But Strategy Pattern makes a class independent of how an algorithm is implemented.

+## Decorator

+The decorator pattern (also known as Wrapper, an alternative naming shared with the Adapter pattern) is a design pattern that allows behavior to be added to an individual object, either statically or dynamically, without affecting the behavior of other objects from the same class.
+The decorator pattern is often useful for adhering to the Single Responsibility Principle, as it allows functionality to be divided between classes with unique areas of concern.

+> What problems can the Decorator design pattern solve?

+- Responsibilities should be added to (and removed from) an object dynamically at run-time.
+- A flexible alternative to subclassing for extending functionality should be provided.

+When using subclassing, different subclasses extend a class in different ways.
+But an extension is bound to the class at compile-time and can't be changed at run-time.

 ## Observer

 The observer pattern is a software design pattern in which an object, called the subject, maintains a list of its dependents, called observers, and notifies them automatically of any state changes, usually by calling one of their methods.